hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

  - While creating a connection, we need to provide _RootCAs_ configuration.
  - While opening a session, we need to provide the _user's certificate_ and _private key_.

-For all examples shown in this documentation, we use the crypto materials availabe at the `deployment/crypto` folder in the `orion-server` repository.
+For all examples shown in this documentation, we use the crypto materials available in the `deployment/crypto` folder in the `orion-server` repository.

 Hence, copy the [`github.com/hyperledger-labs/orion-server/deployment/crypto`](https://github.com/hyperledger-labs/orion-server/tree/main/deployment/crypto) to the location where you write/use example code provided in this documentation.